geut/nanomessage/README.md

 - `subscribe: (onData: function) -> UnsubscribeFunction`: Defines how to read data from the low level solution.
 - `onMessage: (msg: *, info: Object) -> Promise<Response>`: Async handler to process the incoming requests.
 - `close: () -> Promise`: Defines a function to run after the nanomessage instance was close.
-- `timeout: Infinity`: Time to wait for the response of a request.
+- `timeout: null`: Time to wait for the response of a request.
+Disabled by default.
-- `concurrency: { incoming: Infinity, outgoing: Infinity }`: Defines how many requests do you want to run (outgoing) and process (incoming) in concurrent.
+- `concurrency: { incoming: 256, outgoing: 256 }`: Defines how many requests do you want to run (outgoing) and process (incoming) in concurrent.
 - `valueEncoding: buffer-json-encoding`: Defines a [compatible codec](https://github.com/mafintosh/codecs) to encode/decode messages in nanomessage.

 `info` is an object with: